some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 For “maybe” reliability, only a single timeout is needed, when using request/response communication in combination of UDP as transport protocol.
 Figure :need:`feat_req_someip_437` shows the state machines for “maybe” reliability.
 The client’s SOME/IP implementation has to wait for the response for a specified timeout.
-If the timeout occurs SOME/IP shall signal E_TIMEOUT to the client.
+If the timeout occurs SOME/IP shall signal E_TIMEOUT to the client application.

 .. feat_req:: ⓘ
     :id: feat_req_someip_437